ni/install-systemlink-enterprise/release-notes/2024-04/README.md

 ## Helm Chart Breaking Changes

 - `workorder 0.3.79`
     - workorder database needs to be dropped on upgrade.
+See instructions [here](./Drop-workorder-database.md).
 - `workorder 0.3.79`
     - The `status` property has been renamed to `state` in `workorder` and `testplan` APIs.
 - `systemsstateservice 0.2.15`